h0lley/embeddedNimScript/README.md

 script1.reload()

 # Call a proc that's defined in the nimscript file
+# We need to use those newIntNode procs to pass the arguments as PNodes
 let result = script1.call("sub", [newIntNode(nkInt32Lit, 8), newIntNode(nkInt32Lit, 12)])

 # The result is wrapped in a PNode so we need to use corresponding proc from ``compiler/ast`` to get the value